sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/index.md

   - Use logging statements sparingly but informatively.
 Do not make unnecessary logging calls.

   - Do not use `System.out` statements to output data.
-Internal log aggregators do not pick up these statements.
+Internal log aggregators don't pick up these statements.

   - If you want rules to log statements, use `log.debug()`, `log.info()`, `log.warn()`, or `log.error()` statements.